sbakker/perl-App-joc/README.md

 ### JOC - Juniper Openconnect Client

-This package provides a CLI tool to connect to Juniper VPN services using openconnect rather than the "native" Juniper client.
+This package provides a CLI tool to connect to PulseSecure VPN services (formerly Juniper VPN) using openconnect rather than the "native" Pulse client.

 Different user configurations are supported by YAML files.